appwrite/rfc/020-new-functions-runtime.md

 -->

 The new Functions runtime will be developed as a web server.
-A web server that will receive a POST request to execute a code, then executes the code from requested path and returns the result.
+A web server that will receive a POST request to execute a code, then executes user code and returns the result.
 Being a web server, the request and response can happen synchronously, so that we can achieve Synchronous function execution.

 ### How will the Runtime look